hallazzang/tmux-reset/README.md

 # tmux-reset

-Easy way to reset all options to default in tmux
+Easy way to reset all options to default in tmux(2.9)

 ## What is it?